The Ghost and Mr. Chicken: Production

 This film was produced by Universal Studios, which produced numerous classic horror films.
 Actor Don Knotts was best known at the time of the film's production for his Emmy Award-winning five seasons on the sitcom The Andy Griffith Show as small town deputy sheriff Barney Fife.
-Knotts planned to leave the television series at the end of the 1964–65 season in order to pursue a film career.
+Knotts planned to leave the television series at the end of the 1964–1965 season in order to pursue a film career.
 He had already starred in The Incredible Mr. Limpet (1964).

 Andy Griffith, Knotts' co-star on The Andy Griffith Show, suggested expanding on an episode from the television series involving a deserted house (the old Rimshaw house in the episode "Haunted House" aired October 1963) in which Barney, Gomer, and Andy retrieve a baseball of Opie and his friend from the house.
-As The Andy Griffith Show approached the end of the 1964-65 season, Knotts asked two of the sitcom's writers, Jim Fritzell and Everett Greenbaum, if they would be interested in working on a screenplay for him during the sitcom's hiatus.
+As The Andy Griffith Show approached the end of the 1964–65 season, Knotts asked two of the sitcom's writers, Jim Fritzell and Everett Greenbaum, if they would be interested in working on a screenplay for him during the sitcom's hiatus.
 They agreed, and Universal put Fritzell and Greenbaum under contract.
 The story outline was worked out by Fritzell, Greenbaum, Knotts, Griffith, and producer Edward Montagne in a series of meetings, with Griffith given a token compensation (and no screen credit) for his input, which included the idea of making the line "Attaboy, Luther!" a running gag.
 Knotts also claimed to have had a hand in writing the actual screenplay, though he acknowledged that Fritzell and Greenbaum did the lion's share of it.
 Greenbaum came up with the film's title, after the original title "Running Scared" turned out to be unavailable.

 After he learned that the film had a shooting schedule of just 17 days, Knotts suggested Alan Rafkin for the director's seat, since Rafkin had directed several episodes of The Andy Griffith Show and impressed Knotts with his efficiency.

 Universal contract star Joan Staley was known by Rafkin from their work together on the sitcom Broadside.
-Normally a blonde, she had to wear a dark wig because the producers felt she was "too sexy" as a blonde (she was actually Playboys "Miss November" 1958, but was photographed very modestly, being only partially nude) and the role called for a brunette.
+Normally a blonde, she had to wear a dark wig, because the producers felt she was "too sexy" as a blonde and the role called for a brunette.
 She wore the same wig previously worn by Claudia Cardinale in Blindfold (1966).
 Al Checco, Knotts' Army-days comedy partner, had an uncredited appearance in the film.